4b-n4v/4b-n4v/README.md

 - 🏠 Living in the Rio Grande Valley, USA.
 - ⚡Fun fact:
   I am super interested in spoken languages!
   I can speak Waray-waray, English, and --if you're patient-- Spanish.
-I also understand Tagalog and Cebuano, but my speaking skills a little rusty.
+I also understand Tagalog and Cebuano, but my speaking skills are a little rusty.

  ### Some cool stuff I know